mbarbin/vcs/example/README.md

 like.

-Since there are several providers available (`Eio`, `Blocking`), we decided to select on main provider that most examples will use.
+Since there are several providers available (`Eio`, `Blocking`), we decided to select one main provider that most examples will use.
 We selected `Eio` for this.

+The intended entry point to browse these examples is `hello_vcs.ml`.

 You can still have a look at `hello_blocking.ml` for an example showing how to use the blocking interface of vcs.